 Test to Release Covid-19 RT-PCR Home Kit

-‣ Home test kit to detect the presence of the Covid-19 virus and can be used for shortening the self-isolation period on receipt of a negative result
+Home test kit to detect the presence of the Covid-19 virus and can be used for shortening the travel quarantine on receipt of a negative result

-‣ Results typically within 24 to 72 hours after receiving the swab at the lab
+Results via email within 24 to 48 hours of receipt at the lab

 * To ensure the accuracy of the certificate, please process individual orders for each patient as required